ycpcs/cs496-spring2014/syllabus.md

 ### Reading Assignments

-Reading assignments are posted on the [Reading Assignments Page](reading.html).
+Reading assignments are posted in the [Schedule](schedule.html).
 Each reading assignment will be posted at least 1 week before the class in which the topic will be covered.

 We expect you to do each reading **before** class.